gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ26 - If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm", as well as the corresponding Media Type and Content-Format, as per the guidelines in {{I-D.ietf-ace-aif}}: see {{ssec-iana-AIF-registry}}, {{ssec-iana-media-types}} and {{ssec-iana-coap-content-format-registry}}.

-* REQ27 - Sort newly defined parameters according to the same categorization defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}: TODO
+* REQ27 - Sort newly defined parameters according to the same categorization defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}: see {{ace-groupcomm-params}}.

 * REQ28 - Define whether Clients must, should or may support the conditional parameters defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances: TODO